a-rashid-saaka/Jira-Service-Management/README.md

 - Simulate IT service scenarios to show how we handle tickets like software bugs, hardware requests, and password resets in Jira Service Management.

-<h4>Highlighting Best Practices and Features in Jira Service Management: </h4>
+<h4>Highlighting Features in Jira Service Management: </h4>

-- Highlight the best practices and key features of Jira Service Management, focusing on SLA management and how it can enhance IT support operations.
+- Highlight key features of Jira Service Management such as SLA management and how it can enhance IT support operations.